titobyte/image-project/README.md

 Gives users a way to upload and preview images

 Features:

-- Upload images and store them using an API
+  - Stores images
-- Search for images by name using an input box and the API
+  - Searchable images
-- List all uploaded images
+  - Show all images